This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “If larks were in the habit of quaffing flagons of Cornish ale,” he scoffed, swiping the back of his hand over his lips.
 “I’m surprised I recalled the words … forty verses I composed specially in your honour, Kai … telling the story of your years serving the Dumnonii as their druid … and not just the Dumnonii, my friend … each of the neighbouring tribes has had cause to rely on your powers … many times … especially my own, the Durotriges.”

-Kai wrapped his arms around the bard’s much bulkier frame.
+Kai thrust an arm around the bard’s much bulkier frame.
 “I cast spells, I help those who need help.
 I’m a druid, Telor.
 That’s what I do.”

 “And I’m a bard, Kai.
 I sing.
 Tell sagas.
 I entertain.
 Mostly.
 That’s what I do!
 But now my entertaining is concluded.
 Now I drink!”